lichess-org/chessground/README.md

     squareTarget: false,  // display big square target; intended for mobile
     centerPiece: true,    // center the piece on cursor at drag start
     showGhost: true,      // show ghost of piece being dragged },
+  drawable: {
+    enabled: true         // enable SVG circle and arrow drawing on the board },
   events: {
     change: function() {},   // called after the situation changes on the board